Home / Pueblo / Castellote

 Located at an altitude of 735 meters, it has about 50 inhabitants distributed between the urban center and its small neighborhoods and farmhouses of La Algecira, Crespol, El Higueral and El Latonar.

-On the outskirts of the village there are important groups of Levantine Rock Art (Abrigo del Arquero, Friso abierto del Pudial, Abrigo del Torico, Abrigo de la Vacada and Abrigo del Ángel) and an important cave in history, the Cueva Cambriles, an important refuge during the Civil War.
+On the outskirts of the village there are important sets of Levantine Rock Art (Abrigo del Arquero, Friso abierto del Pudial, Abrigo del Torico, Abrigo de la Vacada and Abrigo del Ángel) and an important cave in history, the Cueva Cambriles, an important refuge during the Civil War.